 - Keep a record of your results to build up a profile of not only your water but the water in your area.
 This also means you can access your results years down the track.

-Bores and wells
+Bores and well water testing

 Common problems in bore and well sites include: